All On 4 Dental Implant

 Meanwhile, an economical traditional denture can be had for as little as a few hundred dollars.
 A custom set of dentures crafted from the best materials may run as high as $7,000.
 The average price of a typical set of dentures, however, only costs between $800 to $2,000 per plate.

-4. Entire bridge prosthetic must be replaced if damaged
+4. The entire bridge prosthetic must be replaced if damaged.

 Innovative & Easy

 Getting a brand new smile is as easy 1-2-3!

 The All On 4 dental implant solution receives exceptional reviews when it comes to consumer satisfaction, and it is our honor to offer this cutting-edge service to our patients at Willow Pass Dental Care.

 The All On 4 dental implant is an innovative restoration procedure that has revolutionized the way surgeons, and prosthodontists go about replacing a full set of damaged or missing teeth.

 Standard dentures are unsecured prostheses that bring along inherent limitations.
 Most often, dentures are painful, inconvenient, and unstable which often make chewing foods difficult thereby limiting the foods that you once enjoyed.

 The All On Four dental implant treatment replaces your missing teeth with a full dental bridge supported by only four dental implants.
 With fewer implants needed, overall treatment time and cost are reduced.